-The key is to understand your audience personas
+The key is to understand your

 to produce ads catered to them that are relevant and highly targeted.
 The more information you can feed your Facebook Ads account and Pixel gives you a better chance of finding lookalike Facebook visitors that will respond to your ads and expand your overall reach.

 When in doubt, hire a team of Social Media marketing experts to help!